 My husband made that meme joke on Twitter.
 Only nerds get it, I think.

 Getting back to disinfecting…in a past life I always used Lysol.
 Which does kill germs, of course, but also leaves behind a number of dangerous chemicals that I wasn’t comfortable spraying in my house in the presence of my children or even myself.
 Also, I sell essential oils, many of which are antibacterial and antifungal — it is much cheaper to make my own than to keep going to the store and buying it!

 Here is my super simple recipe, which I use on my trash can after removing the bag to take out the trash:

 5 drops lemon oil, optional (if you don’t have lemon, double the tea tree)

-Super easy and it won’t hurt kids, pets, or adults – you could actually drink it and it would have no adverse effects, although I’m sure it tastes gross!
+Super easy and it won’t hurt kids, pets, or adults – you could actually drink it if you use FDA approved food-safe oils and it would have no adverse effects, although I’m sure it tastes gross!

-If you’re looking to buy therapeutic-grade essential oils, support a blogger and visit my Young Living web site!
+If you’re looking to buy pure essential oils, support a blogger and visit my Young Living web site!

 Any time you have great essential oil recipes to share, I’m all ears.
 Leave them in the comments!